WWIIWWIIWW/Cantera-ext/README.md

 (e) CRN implementation

-(f) Parallel calculation

-(g) Add automatic plots for achieved datasets.
+(f) Add automatic plots for achieved datasets.

 ## Installation (assuming you have installed conda, refer to instruction)